atdhebuja/Academic-cert-case-study/docs/case-study.md

 The 29-item count is a historical project figure.
 It does not mean 29 separate policies, and this portfolio does not reproduce or claim to define FIRST's current requirements.

+### Incident tracking and coordination

+UBT-CERT used Request Tracker for Incident Response (RTIR) to support incident tracking and coordination.
+The historical operational documentation describes correlating incident reports, identifying related reports, and managing communication with reporters, collaborating security teams, and internal stakeholders.

+Access to the tracking system was restricted to the CERT team.
+My role covered team management, coordination, and communication.

 ### CERT laboratory and exercises
 My role description records three phases: preparation of the environment; placement of devices and requirements/acceptance work; and network device configuration, security measures and adaptation of Hacking Lab infrastructure.
 The May 2017 presentation states that the laboratory had been operating since March 2017.
 I also prepared CTF scenarios and supporting infrastructure.